The following Pensions practice note produced in partnership with David Everett provides comprehensive and up to date legal information covering:

 This Practice Note describes and comments on the process that must be undertaken should the trustees of an occupational pension scheme with guaranteed minimum pension (GMP) liabilities wish to convert them into other defined benefits (DB benefits).
-The hope was that this facility, which came into force on 6 April 2009, could be used to remove the complex administrative and legislative requirements that affect GMPs and make it easier for members to understand their entitlements.
-However, uncertainties surrounding the application of the conversion legislation and whether or not GMP equalisation needed to be carried out (and if so, how) meant that, for a long time, this facility was rarely, if at all, used.
+This facility, which came into force on 6 April 2009, has been seen as the means to remove the complex administrative and legislative requirements that affect GMPs and to make it easier for members

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in